CertainUser/Machine-Learning/Image-Classification/README.md

 # Instructions #
 - Clone this folder or the entire repository

-- Consider downloading mentioned dataset and putting it into this directory.
+- Consider downloading mentioned dataset and putting it in this directory.
 Rename the dataset as "intel_image_dataset".
 Directory tree should look like this:
 ```
 ...